 It is about a strong woman who refused to let a horrible injustice bring her down.

 I love experimenting with pastels & acrylic on canvas to achieve this soft, grainy texture.
 When I was little, my grandfather would take me to a park that had a winding creek throughout.
 When the water was low, you really got a sense of the power it had to carve out these towering banks – some hanging in a sort of gravity defying hook jutting out over the water.
-We looked for wildlife – although hoping to see muskrats, turtles and frogs, it was a thrill to see a snake or two slither into the water as we surprised them and so rudely interrupted their sunbathing.
+We looked for wildlife – although hoping to see muskrats, turtles and frogs, it was a thrill to see a snake or two slither into the water as we surprised them and interrupted their sunbathing.
 I remember the anticipation of what we might see around the next bend, his repertoire of bird calls and the songs we would sing along the way.
 Kicking aside horse-apples as we strolled along, he would explain that the water might look smooth on the surface, but could be churning underneath – sometimes life is like that.

 I have always loved Bettas or Chinese Fighting Fish.
 There are many types and colors of Bettas.
 This was my Betta, Jewel.
 He was a vibrant violet specimen and lived almost 3 years!
 I don't know why I didn't take more pictures, but I did get a few blurry ones with my cel phone and was able to paint this portrait of him and his favorite bowl decoration - the pink high heel.
 I had the most fun incorporating the clay pieces, making the mosaic on his body and dyeing the fabric for his fins.

 Addison's Debut is a portrait of a talented photographer who I met while belly-dancing.
 He is so kind to take & post pictures of dance performances.